hashicorp/terraform-provider-google/website/docs/r/compute_router_peer.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/regions/{{region}}/routers/{{router}}/{{name}}`

-* `ip_address` -
-  IP address of the interface inside Google Cloud Platform.
-  Only IPv4 is supported.

 * `management_type` -
   The resource that configures and manages this BGP peer.